stonehippo/CircuitPython_Sparkfun_Serial_LCD_Kit/README.rst

 Introduction
 ============

 This driver is for the `Sparkfun Serial LCD Kit <https://www.sparkfun.com/products/10097>`_.
-It provides and API for the full set of `byte-based commands that control the backpack <https://github.com/jimblom/Serial-LCD-Kit/wiki/Serial-Enabled-LCD-Kit-Datasheet>`_.
+It provides an API for the full set of `byte-based commands that control the backpack <https://github.com/jimblom/Serial-LCD-Kit/wiki/Serial-Enabled-LCD-Kit-Datasheet>`_.

 Dependencies
 ============